 12 Listen to Podcasts

 I love podcasts and listen to an inspirational message every day at home when I walk and head to my local coffee shop.
 It truly sets me up for the day and I really notice when I don’t get out and do that.
 Download some podcasts that you’ve been recommended or find some new people to listen to.
+It’s great if the airplane seat has USB ports (pack your charger in your carry-on luggage), and you’ll find long haul airplanes do.

 Don’t panic, you won’t be stuck in your seat the whole time!
 I always stretch and flex my legs and rotate my ankles in my seat, but if the fidgety legs sets in the only thing for it is to go for a walk.
 Get up, go to the loo, stretch, walk and while away at least 20 minutes.
+On Air New Zealand planes I always find the flight crew are more than happy for a midnight natter.

 Go for a walk.
 This not only passes tedious minutes on a long flight, but is essential for your blood circulation.
 At least do a loop of the full economy class each time you go to the toilet.
+This is much easier if you have an aisle seat, otherwise you are waiting for the two people next to you to get up!

 I have flown Singapore Airlines A380 and the spiral staircase down the back between the two levels both connect to economy so this is a great spot for exercise!
 On Emirates the staircase leads up to the Business Class bar and no, you can’t nip up there for a tipple 😀